 TRS is also distinctive in its vitality and innovation in Theology and the Arts, and its orientation to London communities and culture.
 We use our location in the capital to maximise the impact of our research, sustaining strong links with Parliament and Whitehall, Westminster Abbey, and the National Gallery.

-The Department hosts a departmental interdisciplinary research seminar, fortnightly seminars on specific research themes, and a wide range of specialist seminars, activities, workshops, conferences and other events.
-It is also home to the annual F.D.
-Maurice Lectures, the Ethel M. Wood Lecture and Colin Gunton Lecture.
+The Department runs a weekly interdisciplinary TRS research seminar, as well as a wide range of specialist seminars and workshops, from Rainy Season Pali classes to a reading group on postcolonial theory.
+It is home to the annual F.D.
+Maurice Lecture on religion and society, the Ethel M. Wood Lecture on Biblical Studies, and the Colin Gunton Lecture on Christian theology.

 Research students from London, the UK and worldwide are drawn to TRS by our wide-ranging expertise and the unique opportunities offered by our London context.
 Our large community of graduate students are given opportunities for research leadership, trained for excellence in their chosen discipline, and encouraged to shape our vibrant research culture in creative ways.
 Recent PhD graduates have published research monographs for presses including Oxford University Press, SBL Press, Bloomsbury, T&T Clark, and the University of Pennsylvania Press.

 Our partnerships with London galleries offer unique opportunities for PhD students in Theology and the Arts, such as private views at the National Gallery and internships at the Courtauld Institute of Art.
 Students in the social sciences take up internships with INFORM, the educational charity housed within the Department.